 Started by Prairie Artisan Ales founder Chase Healey, American Solera was named the best new brewery in the United States—and the second in the world—at the 2017 RateBeer Best Awards.
 If it's bright and funky brews you're looking for, check out offerings like the Bright Black Delight blackberry or Rose Gold raspberry sour ales.
 Hop lovers will definitely want to seek out the Terp Surp double IPA, starring a harmonious trio of Citra, Amarillo and Simcoe hops.
 The Mocha Dilemma, a decadent milk stout aged on coffee and chocolate, is a go-to if your taste skews toward rich and malty.
 Come to the American Solera Taproom in Tulsa and try a couple offerings—or, if you can’t decide, get the Solera Sampler featuring four six-ounce pours of different styles.
 With food trucks, live music and more, a trip to the American Solera Taproom is a great way to kick off your next Tulsa weekend.

-An exciting, flourishing brewery now based in Tulsa, Dead Armadillo Brewery is making waves in the craft brewing community.
+An exciting, flourishing brewery based in Tulsa, Dead Armadillo Brewery & Taproom is making waves in the craft brewing community.
 Their flagship brew and most popular selection is their classic American amber ale.
 A well-balanced, eminently drinkable beer with notes of caramel sweetness, roasted malt and a slightly bitter finish, this amber has been gaining popularity since Dead Armadillo started operations in June of 2013.
-Since then, brewmaster Mason Beecroft and co-founder Tony Peck have shown that they have much more up their sleeves.
+Since then, owner and brewer Tony Peck has shown that they have much more up their sleeves.

 Dead Armadillo’s sophomore effort was a creative take on a lesser-known style of brew called black ale.
 Dubbed the Black Hop, this intriguing beer is brewed with an array of dark malts and a healthy dose of Northwest hops to create a rich coffee and bitter chocolate sweetness finished with a light and refreshing bitterness (an intense, satisfying draught).
 The Dead Ball Hooligan is their version of Belgian-style session beer brewed in cooperation with the Tulsa Athletic Soccer Club.
 They also have an IPA and an American pale ale that have made the rounds at festivals and brewing events.